 Tomorrow in 1892.
 124 years ago tomorrow, extraordinary Baptist preacher Charles Spurgeon died. *

 I enjoyed this short video on the word “hearse.”
 It fascinates me to learn how words transform in meaning over time.

 Westminster Books is offering a deal on Donald Whitney’s book on family worship.
 It’s a good one to buy in bulk and distribute in your church.

-Finally, thanks to RPTS for sponsoring the blog this week with an article for pastors called “Dry and Stale?”
+My gratitude goes to Finalweb for sponsoring the blog this week with an article titled “iPhones, Androids, and Your Church.”

 We are saved by the gospel of God to worship the God of the gospel. —Fred Sanders